 A government survey proves this.
 Only 55% of people aged 50 had even a single alcoholic drink in the previous month.
 And the proportion declined with increasing age.
 It dropped to half among those age 60-64.
 Then to only 40% among those 65 and older.

 Not drinking enough by older people might lead to unnecessary suffering for them.
 And to higher medical costs to society.
-It might be better to encourage older people to drink more for their personal welfare and that of society.
+It might be better to encourage older people to drink more for their personal welfare.
+And for that of society.

 Perhaps the advice should be “older people drink more alcohol.”
 It certainly shouldn’t be to drink less.
 That’s a health risk.